ryanzhou147/RZ-Rust-OS/doc/fs/fat12_format.md

   - 0x00 : entry and all following entries are unused
   - 0xE5 : deleted entry
   - 0x2E : dot entry (".") or ("..") handling if present

-Notes and constraints
-- No journaling — write operations can corrupt the FS on power failure.
-- Single FAT copy reduces resilience but simplifies writes.
-- Flat root directory simplifies lookups; adding subdirectories later requires allocating their clusters in the data area.

-References
-- Microsoft FAT specification (for details on FAT12 packing and special values).

-"Why these choices?"
-- 512-byte sectors and FAT12 are ideal for simple floppy-like images (e.g., 1.44MB) and educational purposes.
-- Single FAT copy and flat directory keep the implementation small and easy to reason about while still supporting hierarchical data later if needed.